country-regions/country-region-selector/README.md

 inserted.
 That will initialize the newly inserted country-region fields.

+### Custom Builds

+As of 0.2.4, you can generate a custom version of the library that contains only those countries you need.
+This can substantially reduce the overall file size, if that's important to you.

+To do this, follow the instructions in the following section to get your dev environment set up, then instead of the last step, run: `grunt customBuild --countries="Canada,United States"`

+Just add whatever countries you want to include.
+To find the exact country names, look at the `source/data.json` file.

+This will generate new files in the `/dist` folder that you can use.

 ### Notes for Developers

 If you want to edit the source code, go right ahead (pull requests welcome, of course!).
 The unminified source